Marquessmark11/DiscordMegaBot/README.md

 # Installation

-Click "Download Zip" from the `main` branch to download it
+Click "Download Zip" from the `main` branch to download it, extract the file you get.

-Then run `pip install -r requirements.txt`
+Then run `pip install -r requirements.txt` in the folder you extracted

 And then edit `properties.py`to contain your bots details, and then click `bot.py` to start it.